-The IED Art.
-13 Forum (formerly known under IPPC as IEF - Information Exchange Forum) is the formal expert group established by Commission Decision (2011/C 146/03) based on the IED to generally oversee the information exchange process on BAT.
-The Forum is composed of representatives from Member States, industry and environmental non-governmental organisations.
-The Forum has a crucial role delivering opinion on the rolling work programme for the elaboration and review of BREFs and on the proposed content of the final draft BAT reference documents (BREFs).
-The Forum's opinion on the content of BREFs has to be made publicly available by the Commission and has to be taken into account for the purposes of adopting decisions on the BAT conclusions through the IED Article 75 Committee.
+IED Article 13 Forum: The IED Article 13 Forum is the formal expert group established by Commission Decision (2011/C 146/03) under the Industrial Emission Directive.
+The Forum oversees the information exchange on BAT reference documents and is composed of representatives from the Commission, Member States, industry and environmental non-governmental organisations.
+It has a crucial role in delivering an opinion on the work programme of the European IPPC Bureau and on the proposed content of the final draft BAT reference documents (BREFs).
+The Forum's opinion on the content of BREFs has to be made publicly available by the Commission and has to be taken into account by the IED Article 75 Committee when adopting BAT conclusions.

-The IEEG (Industrial Emissions Experts Group, formerly known under IPPC as IEG - IPPC Expert Group) is an informal expert group to facilitate the exchange of experiences and good practises in the area on interpretation, transposition and implementation of the IED in the Member States and to advise the Commission in the preparation of delegated acts.The IEEG is composed of experts from EU Member States and EU acceding countries.
+Industrial Emissions Experts Group (IEEG): The IEEG is an informal expert group to facilitate the exchange of experiences and good practises on the interpretation, transposition and implementation of the IED by EU Member States.
+The group also advise the Commission on the preparation of delegated acts.The IEEG is composed of experts from EU Member States and EU acceding countries.

-TWG members are nominated to participate in the information exchange primarily based on their technical, economic, environmental or regulatory expertise (especially in permitting or inspecting industrial installations) as well as on their ability to contribute the perspective of BREF users to the information exchange.
+TWG members participate in the information exchange primarily based on their technical, economic, environmental or regulatory expertise (especially in permitting or inspecting industrial installations) as well as on their ability to contribute the perspective of BREF users to the information exchange.
 A TWG generally consists of between 100 to 200 technical experts.

-To know more about the EIPPCB Bureau, see About us.
+European IPPC Bureau (EIPPCB): To know more about the European IPPC Bureau, see About us.